hotosm/underpass/doc/statistics.md

-name | The OSM user name of the mapper tm_registration | The timestamp of when the mapper registered with the tasking manager osm_registration | The timestamp of when the mapper registered with openstreetmap gender | The mappers gender, when available home | The mappers home location, when available
+name | The OSM user name of the mapper tm_registration | The timestamp of when the mapper registered with the tasking manager osm_registration | The timestamp of when the mapper registered with openstreetmap tasks_mapped | The number of tasking manager tasks completed tasks_validated | The number of tasking manager tasks validated projects_mapped | The number of tasking manager tasks invalidated gender | The mappers gender, when available home | The mappers home location, when available